Touutae-lab/Springboot-restfullapi-for-rock-paper-scrissor/README.md

 # Developer Message

-Note: This isn't right tool for making online game, but for some reason we use this to implement our idea and see how possible or not to make clinent request only game..
+Note: This program may not be a right tool for an online game.
+However, we want to try how possible it could be to make such one-time pairs of requests and responses.
-However if you want to making your own online game try [Socket.io](https://socket.io/) or [GraphQL](https://graphql.org/) would be more Suitable for this job.
+However if you want to making your own online game try [Socket.io](https://socket.io/) or [GraphQL](https://graphql.org/) would be more suitable for this job.

 # Project